 How Digestion Works

-Before you exercise, your body undergoes a five-step process to digest any foods you have eaten.
 Digestion begins in the mouth, where enzymes begin breaking down foods.
 The food will then move through your system to the stomach.
-The stomach prepares food for absorption by the intestines; it will not absorb most of the food you've eaten, according to the textbook "Principles of Anatomy and Physiology."
+The stomach prepares food for absorption by the intestines; it will not absorb most of the food you've eaten.
 Nutrient and water absorption occur primarily in the small and large intestines.
 Indigestible materials are then eliminated from the body.
-Food will leave your stomach about two to six hours after you eat it.
+The entire digestive process typically lasts for 24 to 72 hours after eating.